mattbzca/COMP001B.Assignment.Week5/README.md

 Author: Matthew Tan
 Purpose: This is the Week 5 assignment where we focus on implementing CSS grids onto an existing starter-files, only modifying the main.css.
+The main.css will mainly define the grid areas and grid columns/rows sizing, with the header and footer respectively taking all of the width of their row, and the main-container being divided with nav and aside taking 25% of space with the main content taking 50%.